 To qualify for the degree, culinary arts majors must successfully complete the entire course of study: four on-campus semesters of about 15 weeks each, plus one externship semester of a minimum of 14 consecutive weeks or 550 hours during which students are employed in the foodservice industry.
-Externship is taken between the second and fourth semesters at CIA-approved sites.
-All students follow the same sequence.
-Students need to earn a total of 66 credits for either the culinary arts program or the baking and pastry arts program.
+Students need to earn a total of 64 credits for either the culinary arts program or the baking and pastry arts program.
 They also need to maintain a cumulative grade point average of at least 2.0 to graduate from the associate degree programs.
+Fulltime students can complete the program in 22 months.